spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/decoupled-glue-infrastructure/how-to-guides/routing/how-to-create-a-route.md

 {% info_block infoBox %}

-In Development mode you do not need to refresh a cache.
+In Development mode, you do not need to refresh a cache.

 {% endinfo_block %}